Current season

 Notes

-1. ^ The 99X Electric branding has been used for every Formula E powertrain developed by Porsche ever since their debut season.
-This was the third powertrain.
+1. ^ a b The 99X Electric branding has been used for every Formula E powertrain developed by Porsche ever since their debut season.
+This is the fourth powertrain.

 References